PegliOne/Project-0-Tic-Tac-Toe-Game/README.md

 # Project-0-Tic-Tac-Toe-Game
 A tic-tac-toe game made for the first project of the GA Software Engineering Course

-Play the game [here](https://peglione.github.io/Project-0-Tic-Tac-Toe-Game/) and [here](https://pams-tic-tac-toe.firebaseapp.com/)
+Play the game [here](https://peglione.github.io/Project-0-Tic-Tac-Toe-Game/) and [here](https://pams-tic-tac-toe.web.app/)

 ## Outstanding issues

 * Game-info text does not transition gradually
-* Game isn't ended my moves triggered by a networked computer
-* Win counter isn't accurate for networked play
+* Game can't distinguish different users, so the same computer can be used to play multiple moves.
+Please play honestly!

 ## Technologies Used
 * HTML, CSS and JavaScript